gnosis/GECO/Proposals/Dapplets.md

 **Deliverables**
 * Injector: implement fixes and changes from Phase II.
 * Protocol: implement fixes and changes from Phase II.
-* Infrastructure: decentralized audit and security management with ecomomic incentives.
+* Infrastructure: decentralized audit and security management with economic incentives.
 * Wallet support: second wallet integration.
 Documentation.
 * TestCases: one more UseCase (to be defined).

 **Time and Price Estimate**
-3 Monthes, 18000 Euro
+3 months, 18000 Euro

 ### Others